LekhanaAL/Portfolio/portfolio/README.md

 ---

-Built with ❤️ by Lekhana A L
+Built with React, TypeScript, and Tailwind CSS